This weekend I embarked my first airline mileage run, something I thought I would never do.

 The final word

-Despite my pleasant experience, I would not recommend mileage runs to anyone who isn’t a serious flyer or who won’t be able to reap the rewards of elevated status over the following year.
+Despite my pleasant experience, I would not recommend an airline mileage run to anyone who isn’t a serious flyer or who won’t be able to reap the rewards of elevated status the following year.
 The out-of-pocket and opportunity costs are steep.

 Sure, I was able to get my flight “for free,” but it still cost me hard-earned credit card points.
-I effectively gave up a day off to fly for five hours without the satisfaction of seeing the city I visited (I still haven’t explored Charleston even though I’ve flown into the airport twice this year).
+I effectively gave up a day off to fly for five hours without the satisfaction of seeing the city I visited (I finally got to explore Charleston in 2018).

 So, barring the cancellation of my three remaining flights this year, you’re looking at the newest member of AAdvantage Platinum.
 I feel like I’ve finished an aviation marathon, and I’m ready for a rest.

 What’s your take?
-Have you done a mileage run in the past, or think you ever would in order to reach status?
+Have you done an airline mileage run in the past, or think you ever would in order to reach status?
 Let me know in the comments!